dashevo/dpp-spec/README.md

 > Dash Platform Protocol Specification

-The DPP spec defines a protocol for data object which can be stored outside the blockchain layer, and these objects verified using the blockchain via inclusion of a cryptographic hash of the data objects into a DIP3 special transaction (which are indeed part of the Dash blockchain).
+The DPP spec defines a protocol for data objects which can be stored outside the blockchain layer.
+These objects can be verified using the blockchain via the inclusion of a cryptographic hash of the data objects into a DIP3 special transaction (which are indeed part of the Dash blockchain).